lino-network/lino-docs/docs/blockchain/validator.md

 ### Committing Power

 The consensus algorithm requires each block must be signed and approved by over 2/3 **Committing Power**.
-A validator's Committing Power equals to its total votes(sum of its own LS amount and the votes received from LS holders).
+A validator's Committing Power equals to its total votes received from LS holders.
 A standby validator's Committing Power is a constant 1.
 The probability of producing a block of anyone in the validator set is proportional to its Committing Power.
 That is to say, a standby validator has a very low chance to produce block.

 ## LS Slash

 When a validator or a standby validator misbehaves, its LS may be slashed in the following circumstances:

-- Fail to sign/produce a certain amount of consecutive blocks
+- Fail to sign/produce a certain amount of consecutive blocks Every validator has a counter to indicate how many blocks it has missed, when this number reach the limitation 600 the validator will be slashed 200 LINO and the counter will be reset to 0.
+The counter will also be decreased one for each block this validator produced.
 - Fail to update LINO price
+    Every validator need to update LINO price every 60 minutes, it will be slashed 10000 LINO for each failed update.
+- Byzantine validator
+    If a validator try to double singing a block, it will be considered as Byzantine validator and be slashed 1000 LINO.

 ### In Jail

-Whenever a validator or a standby validator's LS has been slashed or been kicked out from the validator set by a proposal, it will be automatically put in **Jail.** In Jail is a special status.
+Whenever a validator or a standby validator's LS has been slashed to the amount that less than the minimun LS requirement, or been considered as Byzantine validator or been kicked out by a proposal, it will be automatically put in **Jail.** In Jail is a special status.
 When a validator or a standby validator is in jail, it can no longer produce block.
 There are two options available when in jail:

 1. **Unregistration**: As described above, the pending period will be applied.
 2. **Get Out of The Jail**: